spotbugs/spotbugs/docs/migration.rst

 Please use following update site instead.

-* https://spotbugs.github.io/eclipse/ (to use stable version, not ready yet)
+* https://spotbugs.github.io/eclipse/ (to use stable version)
 * https://spotbugs.github.io/eclipse-candidate/ (to use candidate version)
 * https://spotbugs.github.io/eclipse-latest/ (to use latest build)